Searching ...

 Charlotte’s highly ranked facilities are a 20-30 drive away for further specialized care and medical choices.

 Horse culture is prevalent here, with Mineral Springs hosting the Queen’s Cup Steeplechase, one of steeplechase horse racing’s major annual events.
 It is always held on the last Saturday of April.
-Drive around, and you’ll see plenty of horse farms and facilities offering boarding and training.
+Drive around, and you’ll see plenty of horse farms and facilities providing boarding and training.

 Marshville hosts the Boll Weevil Festival, an annual street carnival that happens in the fall.